09 June 2017 : Original article

 MATERIAL AND METHODS: This study was a four-group randomized controlled trial.
 Participants were recruited from Acibadem University Acibadem International Hospital and included a convenience sample of 82 donors and recipients undergoing renal transplantation.
 Patients were randomly divided into four groups.
 While donors and recipients in experimental groups (G1 and G3) were administered alprazolam 0.5 mg orally one hour before the operation, those in control groups (G2 and G4) were not.
 Serum advanced oxidative protein products, total thiol, free hemoglobin, ischemic modified albumin, and sialic acid levels at different time points were measured to evaluate the redox status.

 RESULTS: All oxidative stress parameters were higher in the alprazolam premedication groups (G1, G3) at all time points than in the control groups (G2, G4).
 Basal values of oxidative parameters (at time point T1) in patients with CKD (G3, G4) were lower than in healthy donors (G1, G2).

 CONCLUSIONS: Alprazolam premedication in donors and end-stage renal failure patients undergoing renal transplantation does not improve redox homeostasis but further experimental studies are needed.

-Keywords: alprazolam, Antioxidants, Kidney Transplantation, Premedication
+Keywords: alprazolam, Kidney Transplantation, Premedication